What do you think is the most important element of international trade?

 There are strong arguments for many aspects of importing and exporting, with each presenting many valid points.
 However, even when you set them all side by side, it seems almost impossible to narrow down the list.

-So far, over the course of our International Trade Competency Standards (ICS) Project, we’ve had many international trade experts share their wisdom and knowledge on their particular area of specialization.
+Over the course of our International Trade Competency Standards (ICS) Project, we had many international trade experts share their wisdom and knowledge on their particular area of specialization.

 Through discussion and debate, document reviews, surveys and webinars, they’ve had opportunities to talk about what they think is important in international trade, and why.